CristianCantoro/wscontest-votecounter/README.md

 ## Processing books in parallel

+You can use the script `count_votes.sh` to process books in parallel, The script assumes you have [GNU parallel](https://www.gnu.org/software/parallel/) installed on your system.

+Furthermore, the script assums the existence of the list of books in a file named "books.tsv"

+### count_votes.sh explained

-You can split up your list of books in several files (say `books01.tsv`, `books02.tsv`, `books03.tsv`, `books04.tsv`) and process them in parallel.
+First, we split up the list of books in several files (say `books01.tsv`, `books02.tsv`, `books03.tsv`, `books04.tsv`) to process them in parallel.

-A way to split the original list of books is to use the following commands:
+The splitting of the original list of books is obtained with the following commands:
 ```bash
 $ cat books.tsv | grep -v -e "#" | sort | sed '/^$/d' > united
 $ split -l 11 --numeric-suffixes=01 --additional-suffix=".tsv" united books